HelloWorldLTY/Awesome-DNA-Language-Modelling/README.md

 <h1 align="center">
-🧬Awesome DNA Sequence Modelling papers
+🧬Awesome DNA Sequence Modelling Papers
 </h1>
 <div align="center">

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 </div>

-The repository is a collection of papers focusing on DNA sequence modelling.
+The repository is a collection of papers/projects focusing on DNA sequence modelling.

 If you'd like to add a paper or a resource, please create a pull request or open an issue!